paurush11/Covid_19-app/README.md

 # covid_19app

-A new Flutter application designed in need of covid -19
+A new Flutter application designed in need of Covid-19

 ## Getting Started